 Exercise caution when swimming, due to strong currents and undertow, especially around Trinity Falls, Warriacou and Mount Wynne.
 Do not swim alone, after hours or outside marked areas.
 Avoid deserted and unpatrolled beaches after dark.

 Always hire an experienced guide for mountain expeditions to the northern part of Saint Vincent and ensure that the trekking company is reputable, as there is limited police presence in the area(notably in Trinity Falls, Falls of Baleine, and Soufrière).

-It is the sole prerogative of each country or region to determine who is allowed to enter.
-Canadian consular officials cannot intervene on your behalf if you do not meet entry requirements.
-The following information on entry and exit requirements has been obtained from the authorities of Saint Vincent and the Grenadines.
-However, these requirements are subject to change at any time.
+It is the sole prerogative of every country or territory to determine who is allowed to enter or exit.
+Canadian consular officials cannot intervene on your behalf if you do not meet entry or exit requirements.
+The following information has been obtained from the authorities of Saint Vincent and the Grenadines and is subject to change at any time.
+The country- or territory-specific entry/exit requirements are provided on this page for information purposes only.
+While every effort is made to provide accurate information, information contained here is provided on an "as is" basis without warranty of any kind, express or implied.
+The Government of Canada assumes no responsibility, and shall not be liable for any damages in connection to the information provided.
 It is your responsibility to check with the Consulate of Saint Vincent and the Grenadines for up-to-date information.